gregseth/suncalc-php/README.md

 moon position and lunar phase for the given location and time, based on the JavaScript library created by [Vladimir Agafonkin](http://agafonkin.com/en) ([@mourner](https://github.com/mourner)).

+This repo is a fork from https://github.com/gregseth/suncalc-php and the code was refactor to be able to work better as package with Unit tests, code style and static analyses.

 Most calculations are based on the formulas given in the excellent Astronomy Answers articles about [position of the sun](http://aa.quae.nl/en/reken/zonpositie.html) and [the planets](http://aa.quae.nl/en/reken/hemelpositie.html).